raffimolero/Molero-Stage-3/README.md

 # How it was made:

+This section supplements the Git history by explaining what commands were run when.

+This can also be used as a sort of reviewer/notebook for building more applications like this.

+## Stage 1:

 - nest new api
 - push to github
 - remove .env from .gitignore for demo purposes